sumowll/BD4H-Bootcamp/web/env-local-docker.md

 You may only able to install [Docker Toolbox on Windows](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.

 Going to the instruction page, click '[Get Docker Toolbox for Windows](https://download.docker.com/win/stable/DockerToolbox.exe)', you will download a installer.
-You are supposed to install docker and virtualbox during this wizard.
+You are supposed to install Docker and VirtualBox during this wizard.

 <a>
 ![]({{ site.baseurl }}/image/docker/terminal-and-virtualbox.png)